 All cars must enter the parking lot through the Church Street entrance.
-Cars are to form approximately 9 or 10 lines.
+Cars are to park in their assigned line.
 There is to be no parking by the church curb or the curb on the auditorium side of the school at dismissal.

-When the first bell rings, students who have not found their carpool must return to the sidewalk and wait for the occupied cars to depart.
+Students in the first three lanes will be called to walk to their vehicles.
 Once pedestrians are safely out of the carpool area, a signal will be given to the first line of cars to begin exiting.
 Each line of cars will follow in succession.
 All cars move in a forward fashion.
 If a student did not reach his/her vehicle prior to the bell, the driver will move forward with the flow of traffic and loop back into line for the next round of pick up.
 Under no circumstances may a driver park facing the railroad tracks and then back out of a parking space.